Blog > Billing & Insurance > Complete Guide to Mental Health Billing

 Diagnosis Coding definition

-Diagnosis coding allows mental health professionals to identify different treatments, diagnoses or actions given to the patient.
+Diagnosis coding allows mental health professionals to identify different treatments, diagnoses, or actions given to the patient.
 Diagnosis coding is documented to make it easier to categorize different mental disorders or diagnostic evaluations during therapy.
 These codes are essential for the billing process concerning insurance.
-Insurance companies need to see that the patient has a clear diagnosis that is medically necessary and qualifiable for covered mental health insurance.
+Insurance companies need to see that the patient has a clear diagnosis that is medically necessary and qualifies for covered mental health insurance.

 These codes are also known as ICD codes, or the International Classification of Diseases, which are the required code set for billing purposes.
 The codes contain criteria for mental health disorders and conditions that are relevant to psychological use.
 CPT codes also contain E/M codes — Evaluation and Management codes — which are also often used.